Accounting Ph.D. Careers

 According to a March 2016 article from the Journal of Accountancy, demand for accounting faculty has outpaced undergraduate enrollment in accounting programs, which have increased every year since 2000.
 A 2015 study by the AICPA has found that most students opt for private practice over academia.
 Additionally, nearly half consist of foreign students who may take their education back to their home countries.

 Despite a shortage of academic instructors, the salary for accounting professors remains high.
-According to the Bureau of Labor Statistics, business professors earned an average of $102,600 in 2016.
-In comparison, accountants engaged in private practice earned an average yearly salary of $67,190.
+According to the Bureau of Labor Statistics, business professors earned an average of $103,330 in 2018.
 Yet despite strong career prospects and pay, the number of accounting professors remains insufficient, resulting in fewer and fewer schools that are offering accounting Ph.D. programs.

 The Hasselback Directory of Accounting Faculty shows fewer than 70 schools offering accounting doctorates or concentrations in 2014.
 Ph.D. students must often submit the following when applying to a program: test scores, transcripts, certifications, and proof of work experience.

 Professional Transition Support